hbctraining/Intro-to-ChIPseq/lessons/01_Intro_chipseq_data_organization.md

 Make sure that your command prompt is now preceded by a character string that contains the word "compute".

->**NOTE:** We are using the `--reservation` argument during class since we have a dedicated set of computers reserved so that commands run quickly.
-When starting an interactive session outside of class you will need to leave out this argument:
+>**NOTE:** We are using the `--reservation` argument and the `short` partition during class since we have a dedicated set of computers reserved so that commands run quickly.
+When starting an interactive session outside of class you will need to leave out this argument and use the `interactive` partition:
 >
 >```bash
->$ srun --pty -p short -t 0-12:00 --mem 8G -n 2 bash
+>$ srun --pty -p interactive -t 0-12:00 --mem 8G -n 2 bash
 >```